01

-Screening is testing done on people who are at risk of getting cancer, but who have no symptoms and generally feel fine.
-The cervix is a body part that connects the uterus (womb) to the vagina (genital opening).
-Cervical cancer is cancer in the cervix.
+Screening involves testing individuals who are at risk of developing cancer but have no symptoms and generally feel healthy.
+The cervix is the part of the body that connects the uterus (womb) to the vagina (genital opening).
+Cervical cancer occurs when cancer develops in the cells of the cervix.

 The goal of cervical screening is to find cell changes in the cervix before they become cancer.